 Image: White House

 With the election season behind us, many citizens are left astonished, disappointed, and even hateful with the results.
-Rioting in the streets, best of friends becoming the worst of enemies; it’s quite true that the heart makes friends, but the mind makes enemies.
+Rioting in the streets, best of friends becoming the worst of enemies, it’s quite true that the heart makes friends, but the mind makes enemies.

 The candidates made many disturbed and even almost vomit.
 The American people had to choose from a pantsuit with faulty emails and husband or an orange airhorn who cannot keep his mouth shut with a love for grabbing p***y.
 I know what you are thinking… No, people couldn’t turn to a third-party candidate either, on one side there was a crazy treehugger and on the other was a pothead hippie.

 Just as the country was splitting, the parties were too.
-The Republican Party was and still is feuding over Donald Trump and his ideals while the Democratic Party had a split decision between Hillary Clinton and the great, almighty Bernie Sanders, yet there seemed a destined hero they all loved, Joe Biden.
+The Republican Party was and still is feuding over Donald Trump and his ideas while the Democratic Party had a split decision between Hillary Clinton and the great, almighty Bernie Sanders, yet there seemed a destined hero they all loved, Joe Biden.

 For these next four years, the Democratic Party will be in shambles with the GOP-controlled government, but it is a nice thought to think that Biden may run in 2020.
 Recently, Biden announced his thoughts of running in 2020 to go against Trump.
 Biden recently stated in an interview on the Colbert show stating,